How to Harvest Zinnia Seeds (So you Never have to Buy Them Again)

 Brown lunch bags are inexpensive and a great way to store seeds you have saved.
 They can be rather large so I usually don’t use them.

-paper envelope
+paper envelopes

 I like to use a brown paper envelope for my seeds.
 They are easy to label and will hold a ton of seeds.
 The size is perfect for seed storage!
+For me, they are the easiest way to store seeds.
+You can use separate envelopes for the different zinnia varieties.
+Label each envelope with the specific variety.

 small glass jars with lids

 Some people like to store their seeds in a glass jar like a small mason jar.
 That would be adorable especially if they were all stacked up and filled with all sorts of flower seeds!
 The seed name could go on the lid for easy identification.
-The glass jar would be a great airtight container if you are concerned about moisture getting into the seeds.

 For best results store the seed packet or jar in a dark place.
 A cool dry place is better than a hot and humid spot in your home.

-share zinnia seeds with others
+sharing zinnia seeds with others

 After harvesting zinnia seeds, you will have enough seeds to give away!
 A small gift like a package of seeds would brighten the day for anyone!